cawilchesp/video_annotator_pyside6/README.md

 The files must be present in any folder on the computer, or in any removable media.

+In **Releases**, an installer can be downloaded, including Microsoft Visual C++ 2017 Redistributable **(x86)** (VC Redist can be cancelled, presenting an error that can be omited to continue the installation of Traffic Video Annotator).

 ### Usage

 See `Manual.pdf`.